drumpt/AI-Soccer-Code-Generator/README.md

 ### 3.1 Rule-based strategy
 - Develop 3-dimensional version.
-- Change colours for categories and blocks.
+- Change colors for categories and blocks.

 ### 3.2 Deep learning strategy
 - Make default codes for all algorithms.**(Now deep learning part is not available)**